What: We talked to executives at Las Vegas Lights FC about their new USL team.

 Why it matters: The Club is taking a unique approach to engage with its Latin and Hispanic local market.

 Las Vegas Lights FC (@lvlightsfc) is joining USL (@USL), the United States’ 2nd division, as an expansion team in one of the country’s most attractive markets, and the club is keenly focused on utilizing its city’s vibrant, Latin-infused identity to win on the field.
 More importantly to them, though, they seek to tap into all that makes Las Vegas (@CityOfLasvegas) unique, including its strongly Mexican demographics, to create a fantastic experience around the game that the club hopes will quickly make Lights FC the heart and soul of downtown Las Vegas.
-This goal is apparent in almost every move the club has made so far, including, most recently, their reveal of black game jerseys streaked with the neon colors for which the city is known.
-Below is an exclusive interview with some of the club's executives about their daring strategies to capture market share in the team's first year.
+This goal is apparent in almost every move the club has made so far.
+This includes, most recently, their reveal of black game jerseys streaked with the neon colors for which the city is known.
+Below is an exclusive interview with some of the club’s executives about their daring strategies to capture market share in the team’s first year.

 Subscribe to Portada daily Sports Marketing Updates!

-Half our staff is Hispanic, our Head Coach is a top Hispanic coach, and more than 2/3 of our players are Hispanic.
+Half our staff is Hispanic.
+Our Head Coach is a top Hispanic coach, and more than 2/3 of our players are Hispanic.
 It’s an overwhelming fact that the Hispanic market has been underused.

 Portada: What were the initial seeds for the idea to have a USL club in Las Vegas?
 Why Las Vegas?

-Portada: It seems like a unique challenge to try to become an attraction in a major tourist city How do you go about promoting your team as both a tourist attraction and a local team that lives and breathes the spirit of your city?
+Portada: It seems like a unique challenge to try to become an attraction in a major tourist city.
+How do you go about promoting your team as both a tourist attraction and a local team that lives and breathes the spirit of your city?